KFFData/COVID-19-Data/Country Trend Data/README.md

 - PolicyCategory - Policy category of government policy response
 - coding - Description of government policy response
 - PolicyDirection - Whether a policy is tightening or loosening in a country

+* These variables are not longitudinal and reflect the country's vaccine doses purchased/potential vaccination coverage at present.